oliv6/SQLFiltersAndSecurityUpdates/README.md

 The purpose of this project is to demonstrate my expertise in SQL, SQL filters and applying them in retrieving specific and relevant information.

+The SQL queries, its execution and output are all put in the 'Apply filters to SQL queries' pdf file.

 This was an exciting activity to perform where I was able to view and solve specific unauthorized actions took place.